ringlej/ptxdist/doc/contributing.rst

 How to Contribute
 ~~~~~~~~~~~~~~~~~

-Contributions should be sent as patches to the :ref:`PTXdist mailing list`.
+Contributions should be sent as patches to the :ref:`mailing_list`.
 This
 is usually done with ``git send-email``.

 All patches must contain a descriptive subject and should, for all